Players Real Madrid Should Not Have Sold

 3. Arjen Robben

 Was Arjen Robben a massive flop at Real Madrid?
-Well, he won’t on to become one of the world’s best wingers over the past two decades.
+Well, he went on to become one of the world’s best wingers over the past two decades.

 He was the sacrificial lamb when Florentino Perez sanctioned deals for Ronaldo and Kaka, Benzema and Xabi Alonso.
 Robben later said, “I found it difficult because of the change of president in Madrid – I really felt very comfortable there and played very well – but when politics comes into play and you don’t have a real chance, you must decide if you want to keep fighting or continue your career elsewhere,” Robben reflected.